 They put me back in the cart every time.

-Then soon they’re in the distance, my grocery store friends:
+Then I’m apart from my grocery store friends:

-And my thoughts turn to plotting for the next time
+And I must turn to plotting for the next time

 That to those absorbent summits I can climb.